camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

   }
 ```

-Let us go over this code snippet line by line:
+Let's go over this code snippet line by line:

 - First we declare a couple of variables to define the connection properties.
 These values can be taken from the connection info on the _Client Credentials_ page.
 Note that `clientSecret` is only visible when you create the client credentials.
 - Next we create the credentials provider for the OAuth protocol.
 This is needed to authenticate your client.